xonsh/xontrib-template/{{cookiecutter.project_repo_name}}/README.md

 **Easiest way to publish your xontrib to PyPi via Github Actions**.
 Users can install your xontrib via `pip install xontrib-myxontrib`.
 Easiest way to achieve it is to use Github Actions:

 1. Register to https://pypi.org/ and [create API token](https://pypi.org/help/#apitoken).
-2. Go to repository "Settings" - "Secrets" and add keys `PYPI_USERNAME` and `PYPI_PASSWORD`.
+2. Go to repository "Settings" - "Secrets" and your PyPI API token as `PYPI_API_TOKEN`.
 3. Click "Actions" link on your Github repository.
+   1. Click on "New Workflow"
-4. Click "Set up this workflow" on "Publish Python Package" Action.
+   2. Click "Configure" on "Publish Python Package" Action.
 5. Commit the config without any changes.
 6. Now when you create new Release the Github Actions will publish the xontrib to PyPi automatically.
 Release status will be in Actions sction.